Oncotype DX® test

 The Oncotype DX test ® looks at the activity of a group of 21 genes in your tumour.
 It can:

-- Give more information about if your cancer is likely to come back in the future.
+- Give more information about the likelihood of your cancer coming back in the future

 Who is the Oncotype DX test useful for?